-Title IX, Anti-Harassment, Non-Discrimination
+Title IX, Harassment, Discrimination

 Title IX is a federal law that prohibits sex-based discrimination in education programs and activities receiving federal financial assistance.
 "Education programs and activities" include all of a school's operations, including employment and school-sponsored athletics and activities (on or off campus).

-Title IX protects students, employees and third parties with a relationship to the college, whether on or off campus.
+Title IX protects students, employees and third parties with a relationship to the College, whether on or off campus.
 This includes:

 - Applicants for employment or education

-- Sexual assault and other forms of sexual violence
+- Sexual assault

 - Domestic, intimate partner and dating violence

 - Failing to provide appropriate accommodations for a pregnant or parenting student

 - Treating a person differently based on marital status

 Please see Procedure 3-44 (A) Sexual Harassment/Sexual Violence for the College’s definitions of stalking; domestic, dating and intimate partner violence and types of sexual assault.